metadew/iesi/examples/demos/demo3/README.md

 2. under: # SQLITE

-* iesi.metadata.repository.sqlite.file=#iesi.home#/target.db3
+* iesi.metadata.repository.sqlite.file=#iesi.home#/data/demo3/target.db3

+* \#iesi.home# refers to the home directory of iesi

 After the changes save the file.
-The rest can be left open.
+The rest can be left blank.

 Next, the configuration repository will need to be created.
 Open a command window or shell: